The main differences between Baratza Preciso and Vario are:

 - Burr type– Vario has flat burrs, while Preciso operates with conical burrs

-South Korea is making big waves in the United States the Spring with the debut of a new product.
+South Korea is making big waves in the United States in the Spring with the debut of a new product.
 And it’s not a car or smartphone: it’s an espresso coffee grinder.
-The Wootz 7 is a powerful, high tech grinder that has already captured the attention of countless coffee fanatics and features a three-phase motor, digital grind memory, and a system that self calibrates.
+The Wootz 7 is a powerful, high-tech grinder that has already captured the attention of countless coffee fanatics and features a three-phase motor, digital grind memory, and a system that self-calibrates.

 The design also allows baristas to adjust the speed with as wide of a span of four hundred and fifty to over twelve hundred rotations per minute.